 Once the Shenipsit turns north away from the old drive-in, it skirts the edge of the pond which affords views east of the notch and Bolton Notch State Park.
-The Shenipsit doesn’t actually cross over into the state park, but I would suggest that those in charge make the bold move to take the trail down across the pond feeder, across the Hop River Rail Trail and into the state park, up the steep “mountain” and to Squaw Cave up there (CTMQ Visit).
-Then just circle back down through the park to the Shenipsit, across that bridge there and right before the steep climb back up to the ridge.
+The Shenipsit doesn’t actually cross over into the state park, but I would suggest that those in charge make the bold move to take the trail down across the pond feeder, across the Hop River Rail Trail and into the state park, up the steep “mountain” and to Squaw Cave over there.
+Then just circle back down through the park to the Shenipsit, across that bridge right before the steep climb back up to the ridge.

 Sure, it’ll look funny on a map, but it would be worth it, even with all that stupid graffiti up on the cliff faces.

-(Also, due west of this area over Box Mountain, is the Risley Pond Loop Trail, which is also part of the Shenipsit Area Trails CTMQ hike here.)
+Also, due west of this area over Box Mountain, is the Risley Pond Loop Trail, which is also part of the Shenipsit Area Trails.

 Anyway, Dennis and I took a short break before that steep little climb up to the ridgeline and once up there, even he was surprised and impressed with how pretty it suddenly was.
 We could no longer hear the highway and with the rain and mist, it again felt like we were somewhere very far away from where we actually were.